oracle/helm-charts/README.md

 ## Usage

-Add the repository to your lisrt of known repositories with:
+Add the repository to your list of known repositories with:

 ```bash
 helm repo add oracle https://oracle.github.io/helm-charts